dayvonjersen/lykbot/README.md

 if you get ruby version errors, good luck

-you also need some files in the bot directory.
+you also need some files in the directory that you run the ruby command from.

+it'd be best to keep them in the bot directory, and always launch the bot from there.

 ```
 feed_link.yml